Transport in France: Bus transport in France

-Waterways/Canals
+Waterways and canals

 The French natural and man-made waterways network is the largest in Europe extending to over 8500 km of which (VNF, Navigable Waterways of France), the French navigation authority, manages the navigable sections.
 Some of the navigable rivers include the Loire, Seine and Rhône.
 The assets managed by VNF comprise 6700 km of waterways, made up of 3800 km of canals and 2900 km of navigable rivers, 494 dams, 1595 locks, 74 navigable aqueducts, 65 reservoirs, 35 tunnels and a land area of 800 km2.
 Two significant waterways not under VNF's control are the navigable sections of the River Somme and the Brittany Canals, which are both under local management.

 Approximately 20% of the network is suitable for commercial boats of over 1000 tonnes and the VNF has an ongoing programme of maintenance and modernisation to increase depth of waterways, widths of locks and headroom under bridges to support France's strategy of encouraging freight onto water.